Unemployment: 3 Critical Job Search Tips

 Getting hired is all about showing an employer how you can save and/or make them enough money to justify hiring you.
 You must be very compelling.
 You do that by proving to them that you will alleviate some major pain.

-You must brand yourself as a specialist who can add value—a.k.a. be the aspirin to an employer's pain.
-Otherwise, you'll find your job search stalling from a lack of focus on your part, and a lack of interest on the part of the employers.
+You must brand yourself as a specialist who can add value—aka be the aspirin to an employer's pain.
+Otherwise, you'll find your job search stalling from a lack of focus on your part and a lack of interest on the employers' part.

-Applying to endless jobs online is the most ineffective job search tactic and unemployed person can use.
+Applying to endless jobs online is the most ineffective job search tactic an unemployed person can use.
 You will often be screened out automatically for not currently working.
 Is it fair?
-No. But, it's reality.
+No. But it's reality.

 This is the single best way an unemployed person can remove the stigma that comes with their employment status.
 If you get referred by someone, the fact that you aren't working becomes less important.
 So, get out there and connect.

 Remember, the job search is changing, and those who are the most proactive tend to get the best results.

 Being out of work is challenging, but it doesn't mean you can't find work.
 It does mean you need to ramp up your efforts and pay close attention to how you are conducting your job search.
 Follow the tips above and they should help improve your chances of getting interviews.